derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content into the instruction register.
+The signals Ei is HIGH, which allows the instruction register to load its data onto the bus, The signal Lm are HIGH, which means the memory address register will load the data on the bus, in this case the content from the instruction register.

 Diagram:

-T5: The content of the accumulator will be loaded into the RAM
+T5: The content of the accumulator will be loaded into the RAM.

 Timing Diagram:

-The signals Ea and We will be HIGH, allowing the accumulator to output its content to the RAM so the RAM can write the new data at the address.
+The signals Ea is HIGH, allowing the accumulator to output its content onto the bus.
+The signal We is HIGH, allowing the content from the bus, in this case the accumulator, to be written into the RAM module.

 Diagram:

-T6: This is a no operation
+T6: This is a no operation.

 Arithmetic (ADD Instruction):